$\texttt{GWFAST}$: a Fisher information matrix Python code for third-generation gravitational-wave detectors: Covariance matrix

 By default, each row and column is normalized to the square root of the diagonal of the FIM before inversion, so that the resulting matrix has adimensional entries with ones on the diagonal and the remaining elements in the interval $[-1,\, 1]$~\citep{Harms:2022ymm}.\footnote{This transformation is not applied in case the matrix has a zero element on the diagonal.} The inverse transformation is applied after inversion to yield the inverse of the original matrix. \codename{} also implements a variety of possibilities for the technique used to find the inverse.
 The \texttt{Python} library for precision arithmetic \texttt{mpmath} is used for the inversion.
 The inversion is not performed if the condition number is larger than a threshold that can be specified by the user via the argument \texttt{condNumbMax}.
 Its default value is $10^{50}$ (so the code will try to invert every matrix irrespective of the conditioning).
-The available possibilities are listed below, and can be specified by the argument \texttt{invMethodIn}: \begin{description} \item[\codestring{inv}] inverse computed by \texttt{mpmath}. \item[\codestring{cho}] inverse computed by means of the Cholesky decomposition, i.e. the (hermitean, positive--definite) FIM is expressed as a product of a lower triangular matrix and its conjugate transpose, and the latter is inverted.
-This is the default option in \codename{}.\footnote{Note that in some case, the FIM may be not positive--definite due to the presence of very small eigenvalues that can assume negative values due to numerical fluctuations, in which case the Cholesky decomposition cannot be found.
+The available possibilities are listed below, and can be specified by the argument \texttt{invMethodIn}: \begin{description} \item[\codestring{inv}] inverse computed by \texttt{mpmath}; \item[\codestring{cho}] inverse computed by means of the Cholesky decomposition, i.e. the (Hermitian, positive--definite) FIM is expressed as a product of a lower triangular matrix and its conjugate transpose, and the latter is inverted.
+This is the default option in \codename{};\footnote{Note that in some case, the FIM may be not positive--definite due to the presence of very small eigenvalues that can assume negative values due to numerical fluctuations, in which case the Cholesky decomposition cannot be found.
 For those matrices, \codename{} resorts by default to a SVD for the inversion, but the error on the inversion in those cases should be carefully checked and the reliability of the validity of the Fisher approximation may be poor.} \item[\codestring{svd}] the singular--value decomposition (SVD) of the FIM is used to invert the matrix.
 In this case, there is the additional option of truncating the smallest singular values to the minimum allowed numerical precision, that can help regularizing badly conditioned matrices.
 This can be required by setting the Boolean \texttt{truncate=\codekeyword{True}}.
 In this case, for each singular value $s$, if the ratio of its absolute value to the absolute value of the largest singular value, $\max{s_i}$, is smaller than a threshold $\lambda$, the singular value $s$ is replaced with $\lambda \times \max{(s_i)}$.
-The value of the threshold $\lambda$ can be specified with the argument \texttt{svals\_thresh} which is set by default to $10^{15}$. \item[\codestring{lu}] inversion is done by means of the Lower--Upper (LU) decomposition, i.e. the factorization of the FIM into the product of one lower triangular matrix and one upper triangular matrix.
+The value of the threshold $\lambda$ can be specified with the argument \texttt{svals\_thresh} which is set by default to $10^{15}$; \item[\codestring{svd\_reg}] the singular--value decomposition (SVD) of the FIM is used to invert the matrix, and eigenvalues smaller than the threshold specified by the argument \texttt{svals\_thresh} are not included in the inversion.
+This ensures that the error on badly constrained parameters is not propagated to the other ones~\citep{Harms:2022ymm}.
+However, it might result in underestimating the uncertainty for parameters whose eigenvalues are excluded, and the effect should be carefully checked. \item[\codestring{lu}] inversion is done by means of the Lower--Upper (LU) decomposition, i.e. the factorization of the FIM into the product of one lower triangular matrix and one upper triangular matrix.
 This can be a useful option since, as for the Cholesky decomposition, the inversion of a triangular matrix is easier than the one of a full matrix.
 Differently from the Cholesky decomposition, however, the original matrix does not have to be hermitian and positive--definite, which can make this method more stable against numerical noise for badly--conditioned matrices. \end{description}